Survey Shows Poor Individual Health Insurance Literacy

 What You Can Do to Help Your Employees

 This survey indicates that there is a greater need for consumer literacy regarding individual health insurance.
-As a small business owner, you can help by providing your employees with information so they can better understand their policies—especially if you are offering the Small Business Health Reimbursement Arrangement (HRA).
+As a small business owner, you can help by providing your employees with information so they can better understand their policies—especially if you are offering a Health Reimbursement Arrangement (HRA) like a qualified small employer HRA (QSEHRA), also known as the small business HRA.

 If people are not using brokers while shopping for policies through the Affordable Care Act (ACA), they may need someone knowledgeable to answer questions; you might be the person they turn to.